 - Witnesses who are describing sexual abuse can request and obtain an order prohibiting the publication of their identity.

 - Witnesses who may be vulnerable when testifying can have a support person with them, testify away from the hearing room or behind a screen, and not be cross-examined directly by the kinesiologist.

 - Special procedures around providing any medical records about the complainant or victim to protect the complainant or victim from unnecessary trauma or invasion of privacy.

 - Interested persons, such as the individual or an advocacy group, may request that they be made interveners who can participate in the hearing.

 - If the kinesiologist is found to have engaged in sexual abuse, the patient/client can file a written statement describing the impact of the abuse.

-Certain sexual acts with a patient/client will result in automatic, mandatory revocation of a member’s licence to practise for five years.
-These acts are prescribed in the Code as follows:
+Certain sexual acts with a patient/client will result in automatic, mandatory revocation of a kinesiologist’s licence to practice for five years.
+These acts are:

 - sexual intercourse